rymaju/FundiesCollab/README.md

 The app will be live at `http://localhost:5000`.

-Alternatively, you can also run the server using `pm2`, installed with `npm install -g pm2` by running `pm2 ecosystem.config.js`.
+Alternatively, you can also run the server using `pm2`, installed with `npm install -g pm2` by running `pm2 start ecosystem.config.js`.
 This offers the advantage of being able to see metrics by using the command `pm2 info server` or `pm2 monit`.

 ### Frontend